Director of Government Affairs (Biofuels & Infrastructure)

 - Establish relationships with policymakers in Congress and in key agencies to position production agriculture favorably.

-- Advance a legislative and regulatory strategy to shape proposed or existing policies which would have a significant impact on soybean farmers, including the full range of issues impacting biofuels such as the Renewable Fuel Standard and biodiesel tax credit.
+- Advance a legislative and regulatory strategy to shape proposed or existing policies which would have a significant impact on soybean farmers.
+This includes the full range of issues impacting biofuels such as the Renewable Fuel Standard and biodiesel tax credit, and the full range of issues impacting infrastructures such as waterways projects and broader infrastructure investment needs.

 - Participate in PAC development activity and events.